Charlotte Knobloch: Biography

 Charlotte Knobloch was born in Munich, in 1932, into a well-to-do Jewish family of lawyers.
 She is the daughter of Munich lawyer and Bavarian senator Fritz Neuland.
-Her mother Margarethe was born a Christian, but converted to Judaism upon marrying Neuland.
+Her mother Margarethe was a born Christian, but converted to Judaism upon marrying Neuland.
 However, her parents divorced in 1936.
 She was subsequently raised by her grandmother Albertine Neuland.
 Upon the arrest of her father, Knobloch was saved by the former housekeeper of the Neuland family, who took her in her hand and brought her to her Christian family in Franconia, pretending she was her own illegitimate daughter.

 Charlotte Neuland married the late Samuel Knobloch in 1951, and has three children.